Hydrothermal synthesis: Microwave-assisted technique

 Compared to the classic techniques, at room temperature, this innovative one is expected to generate comparable morphostructural and biological properties of the obtained materials, but in a shorter time.

 Use beyond material science

 Organic chemistry

-Hydrothermal synthesis is of interest for green chemistry processes as it offers the possibility of replacing fossil-based organic solvents with just water.
+Hydrothermal synthesis is of interest for green chemistry processes because it enables replacing fossil-based organic solvents with water alone.
 The hydrothermal condition can be seen as halfway between supercritical water and ordinary room-temperature water.
-The dielectric constant of water is reduced, allowing nonpolar substances to better dissolve.
-The self-dissociation constant of water also increases by three orders of magnitude, making OH- and H+ more abundant for catalyzing reactions.
+The dielectric constant of water is reduced, allowing nonpolar substances to dissolve more readily.
+The self-dissociation constant of water also increases by three orders of magnitude, making and more abundant for catalyzing reactions.

 Processing biomass under hydrothermal conditions is already widely used in industry.
 It is the most common way for breaking down keratin molecules in feather meal into more digestible parts, though it comes with the downside of degrading some amino acids.
 It can break down biomass-rich waste products such as sewage sludge and waste straw into potentially useful materials.